News and Information

 View slides from previous New England Chapter Educational Seminars!

 Wachusett Country Club 187 Prospect StreetWest Boylston, MA 01583

-Save the date for the 4th annual Turpin Sisters Golf Tournament!
-Check back soon for more details.
+Join us for the 4th annual Turpin Sisters Golf Tournament!
+Click here to learn more about this annual event.

 Life's A Beach 5K

 Saturday, June 20

 Save the date for the Life's a Beach 5K (Formerly Mill Pond 5K).
 Online Registration for the 2015 race will be opening soon.

 Child 10 & Under: $15.00 online / $20.00 on site

 Online registration closes on Thursday, June 18th at 11:59 pm